Joint source-channel coding with feedback: Asymptotic expansions of the rate-distortion tradeoff

 The average distortion is bounded by

-where \eqref{holder} is by H\"{o}lder's inequality.
-Taking an expectation of both sides over $c_1, \ldots, c_M$ drawn i.i.d. from $P_{\mathsf Z^\star}^k$, we conclude via a random coding argument that there exists a separate source/channel code with average distortion bounded by
+where \eqref{holder} holds by H\"{o}lder's inequality.
+Taking the expectation of both sides over $c_1, \ldots, c_M$ drawn i.i.d. from $P_{\mathsf Z^\star}^k$, we conclude, via a random coding argument, that there exists a separate source/channel code with average distortion bounded by

 where we denoted